bitcoin-tools/nodebuilder/docs/lightning.md

 To protect against spontaneous bit flips, you should consider:

-- a file system type that uses data checksums, such as BTRFS or ZFS
+- a file system type that includes data integrity checks, such as ZFS or BTRFS
 - ECC RAM (error correcting code memory), ideally 32 GB or more

 ### Recommended Laptop Models